 with $\beta \to \bar \beta$.
-Comparing with Eq.~\eqref{*dF}, we get $\alpha = q_M \bar \beta$.
-This relation yields an important conclusion: even if $\bar \beta \neq 0$, in the absence of an external magnetic charge carrier ($q_M=0$) there is no source for the dual field, i.e. $\nabla_b *F^{ab}=0$.
+Comparing with Eq.~\eqref{*dG}, we get $\alpha = q_M \bar \beta$.
+This relation yields an important conclusion: even if $\bar \beta \neq 0$, in the absence of external magnetic charge carriers ($q_M=0$), the dual field has no source, i.e. $\nabla_b \mbox{*}F^{ab}=0$.
 Therefore, the Bianchi identity~\eqref{Maxeq1} remains valid whenever external magnetic charge carriers are absent and the theory admits duality symmetry.
 This observation provides an alternative justification for employing Eq.~\eqref{Maxeq3}, which was originally derived under the assumption of the Bianchi identity.

 It is important to emphasize that the above conclusion relies on two assumptions: (i) the theory respects duality symmetry, and (ii) no magnetic charge carriers are present.
 If either of these conditions fails, the argument does not hold.